-As the start of the new league year approaches, NFL teams will begin to place restricted free agent (RFA) tenders on their players.
-Let’s look at how a player becomes a restricted free agent and the value of the four RFA tenders.
+As the start of the 2023 league year approaches, NFL teams will begin to place restricted free agent (RFA) tenders on their players.
+Let’s look at how a player becomes a restricted free agent and the value of the three RFA tenders.

-Essentially, like the franchise tag, a restricted tender protects a team from losing internal talent.
-Teams can place first-round, second-round, original-round, and right of first refusal tenders on players.
-Each tender comes with a one-year contract with a value based on the level of the tender.
+Like the franchise tag, a restricted tender protects a team from losing internal talent.
+Teams can place first-round, second-round, and right-of-first-refusal tenders on players.
+Each tender is a one-year contract with a value based on the level of the tender.

 For example, a first-round tender would yield a first-round pick from another team if an offer sheet wasn’t matched.
 A second-round pick would go to a departing team if a restricted free agent didn’t have an offer sheet matched on a second-round tender.

 The values of each tag can hinder a team from placing a higher tender on a player.
-If a team really likes a running back who is expected to enter restricted free agency, the GM might be more inclined to reach a long-term team ahead of the new league year instead of paying them the value of the second-round tender.
-The average running back salary in the NFL is $2.34 million, so placing a second-round tender on a restricted free agent running back would put their salary roughly $1.64 million over the norm.
-That could be an expense that is hard to justify.
+Suppose a team likes a running back who is expected to enter restricted free agency.
+In that case, a general manager might be more inclined to reach a long-term deal ahead of the new league year instead of paying the value of the second-round tender.

 Much like with a franchise tag or a transition tag, an NFL player can choose not to sign his restricted free agent tender.
-However, he does not become an unrestricted free agent by doing so.
+However, he doesn’t become an unrestricted free agent by doing so.
 Instead, his rights remain with his original team.
-Consequently, if he chooses not to play, he does not receive an accrued season in the following year.
+Consequently, if he chooses not to play, he doesn’t receive an accrued season in the following year.

 If his NFL team does not offer a restricted free agent an RFA tender, he becomes an unrestricted free agent.
-Additionally, if a team withdraws a tender before the player signs it, he would also become an unrestricted free agent.
+Additionally, if a team withdraws a tender before the player signs it, he becomes an unrestricted free agent.